isthisthat/Pysheet/README.md

     Input/Output:
       --dataSheet CSV, -d CSV
-                            A delimited spreadsheet with unique IDs in the first column (or use -i) and headers in the first row --dataDelim DELIMITER, -D DELIMITER
+                            A delimited spreadsheet with unique IDs in the first column (or use -i) and headers in the first row.
+You may also use "stdin"
+      --dataDelim DELIMITER, -D DELIMITER
                             The delimiter of the input dataSheet.
 Default is comma (,)
       --dataIdCol N, -i N   Column number (starting from 0) which contains the unique IDs.
-Enter -1 for auto-generating column ids.
+Enter -1 for auto-generating row IDs.
-                            Default is 0 (1st column)
+                            Default is 0 (first column)
       --dataSkipCol N, -s N
                             Skip this number of rows from the top of the file --lockFile [LOCKFILE], -L [LOCKFILE]